-Former Republican presidential candidate Bob Dole and footballer Pele both publicized the Viagra was originally the Pfizer.
+Former Republican presidential candidate Bob Dole and footballer Pele both publicized the Viagra in Casa del Pfizer.

 At the time the Merck spent more than $ 150 million a year to promote the Vioxx, more than what was spent on advertising well known brands such as Pepsi-Cola and Budweizer, also in this case only in the USA.
 The Vioxx marketed in 1999 was withdrawn in 2004 despite the managers of the multinational knew from the outset of the "small" side effects that this painkiller caused (heart attacks, strokes, etc.).

 Even today the exact number of deaths is not known, and the most reliable estimate speaks of 80-140.000, with over 500.000 disabled.

 But the Vioxx had to be kept on the market because it invoiced 2,5 billion dollars a year!